 you are responsible for the information therein, so read it over carefully

 and print out a hardcopy.

-In this online course, you will be responsible for completing multiple reading and writing assignments within the context of seven modules.
+In this online course, you will be responsible for completing multiple reading and writing assignments within the context of SEVEN modules over the span of FIFTEEN weeks.
 This is the first module.
 While strict deadlines will be upheld for assignments, you are encouraged to work at your own pace.
 Be sure to read the modules slowly, carefully, and repeatedly; they contain all core information and are designed to provide you with what you need to know while guiding you from the beginning to the end of the course as smoothly and clearly as possible.

 email me with questions via Pilot.
 I always answer within 24 hours, usually sooner, on the condition that your emails are written in complete sentences and free of mechanical errors.
 DO NOT EMAIL ME IN TEXTSPEAK.
 This is a college writing course.
 Make sure your queries are polished and professional and I will promptly address your concerns.

 course is run by way of my